PaperPrototype/voxels-unity-course/01 - Quad Mesh/english.md

+# Project Setup

+In Unity Hub make sure to download Unity 2021.3.1f1 or later since that is what this course will be using.

+Make a new Project in Unity Hub and name it "voxels-unity".
+Thats all the setup I have for you!

+> if you find a mistake or want to help contribute to this course you can!
+Just go to the [voxels-unity-course](https://github.com/PaperPrototype/voxels-unity-course) github repository.
+> You can also find a the full working project from this course here -> [companion project](https://github.com/PaperPrototype/voxels-unity)

+Lets do this!

 # Voxels

 Pixel

 > Picture Element

 Voxel

 > Volume Element

 A voxel is the futuristic version of a pixel.
 Voxels are essentially 3D pixels.
 The ultimate game worlds of the future are made out of "voxels".

 # Examples

 [Teardown](https://teardowngame.com/) is a game where everything is "voxels".
 The voxel system they built is fully destructible.

 ![Teardown preview](/Assets/teardown.jpg)